dennisppaul/umfeld-arduino/README.md

 ./build/minimal
 ```

-if something goes wrong consult the notes below or the detailed [DOCUMENTATION](documentation/DOCUMENTATION.md).
+if something goes wrong, consult the notes below or the detailed [DOCUMENTATION](documentation/DOCUMENTATION.md).

-another quick way to get started on *Raspberry Pi* is to use the [pre-configured ISO image](http://dm-hb.de/umfeld-rpi) ( see [Umfeld on RPI / Quickstart](documentation/Umfeld-on-RPI.md#Quickstart) ).
+another quick way to get started on the *Raspberry Pi* is to use the [pre-configured ISO image](http://dm-hb.de/umfeld-rpi) ( see [Umfeld on RPI / Quickstart](documentation/Umfeld-on-RPI.md#Quickstart) ).

 ## Why *Umfeld*?